techworkersco/twc-site-berlin/works-councils/works-councils.md

 Please check the [Events](/events) section for upcoming times and registration form.

-## Interviews
+## Articles

-In this interview series, we present perspectives and experiences from Works Councils in Berlin tech companies.
+Below we collect articles on Works Council activities in Berlin tech companies.
+In an interview series, we present perspectives and experiences from Works Councillors.
 If you are a Works Councillor yourself, or know a fellow worker who is, and would be interested taking part, we'd love to hear from you: [content@techworkersberlin.com](mailto:content@techworkersberlin.com).

 {% include news.html tags=page.tags %}